markisme/vimrc/sources_non_forked/vim-multiple-cursors/README.md

 Plugins themselves can register `User` autocommands on `MultipleCursorsPre` and `MultipleCursorsPost` for automatic integration.

-Plugins themselves can register `User` autocommands on `MultipleCursorsPre` and `MultipleCursorsPost` for automatic integration.

 ### Highlight
 The plugin uses the highlight group `multiple_cursors_cursor` and `multiple_cursors_visual` to highlight the virtual cursors and their visual selections respectively.
 You can customize them by putting something similar like the following in your vimrc: